-Harmful emissions attributed to ultra-low emission vehicles (ULEVs) are substantially lower than conventionally fuelled vehicles92 and ULEVs will play an increasingly important role in reducing roads transport emissions in future.
-To facilitate this, the Scottish Government will phase out the need for new petrol and diesel cars and vans by 2030.93 However, vehicles that do not produce exhaust pipe emissions, such as battery electric vehicles, still contribute to air pollution through the wear of tyres, brakes and road surfaces and resuspension of dust.94
+An Ultra-Low Emission Vehicle (ULEV) is currently defined as a low emission car or van with tailpipe emissions of 75g/km CO2 or less.
+Harmful emissions attributed to ULEVs are substantially lower than conventionally fuelled vehicles and ULEVs will play an increasingly important role in reducing roads transport emissions in future.
+To facilitate this, the Scottish Government will phase out the need for new petrol and diesel cars and vans by 2030, as set out in the RTS Context section.
+However, ULEVs still contribute to air pollution through the wear of tyres, brakes and road surfaces and resuspension of dust.

-In the SPT region, there were over 9,700 Ultra Low Emission Vehicles (ULEVs) licenced by the third quarter of 2020 - an increase of 3,500 vehicles, or 57%, in one year.95 However, ULEVS represent less than 1% of the 1.148 million cars and vans licenced in the SPT region.96 Based upon 2020 Q3 figures, Argyll and Bute, East Dunbartonshire, East Renfrewshire and Renfrewshire have the most ULEVs per head of population.97
+In the SPT region, there were over 9,900 ULEVs licenced by the third quarter of 2020 - an increase of 3,600 vehicles, or 56%, in one year (Figure 18, top) However, ULEVS represent less than 1% of the 1.148 million cars and vans licenced in the SPT region.
+Based upon 2020 Q3 figures, Argyll and Bute, East Dunbartonshire, East Renfrewshire and Renfrewshire have the most ULEVs registered per head of population (Figure 18, bottom).